 Together with the smaller islands of Psara and Oinousses, it offers almost endless experiences and stunning vistas, and it is hospitable to visitors all year long.

-Chios is famous for its mastic, a gum resin from a tree related to the cashew tree.
-But this magical flavoring from nature is not the only magic one can find on this magnificent, mountainous island.
+Chios is famous for its mastic, a gum resin from a tree related to the cashew tree, but this magical, natural flavor is not the only magic one can find on this magnificent, mountainous island.

 You will undoubtedly feel as if you are on a different island every day while visiting Chios.